stackforge/libra/doc/admin_api/config.rst

       How long to wait until we consider the second and final ping check failed.
 Default is 30 seconds.

+   .. option:: --stats_offline_ping_limit <COUNT>

+      How many times to ping an OFFLINE load balancer before considering it unreachable and marking it for deletion.

+   .. option:: --stats_device_error_limit <COUNT>

+      Maximum number of simultaneous device failures to allow recovery on

    .. option:: --number_of_servers <NUMBER_OF_SERVER>

       The number of Admin API servers in the system.